PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

   university community can request access for their work.
 Two nodes (Davisson and Compton), no distinction between login/compute.

 ### [Adroit](https://www.princeton.edu/researchcomputing/computational-hardware/adroit/)
   Also available generally to members of the university community.
-9 Skylake nodes with a mix of Tesla k20m, k40c and v100 GPUs available.
+It is composed of 9 Skylake nodes, 7 Ivybridge nodes for MyAdroit and 2 GPU nodes consisting with either Tesla K40c or v100 GPUs.

 ### Other Clusters
   These other clusters such as Perseus, Tiger, Della and Traverse are research